Tensor-Reloaded/Advanced-Topics-in-Neural-Networks-Template-2023/Lab06/HomeworkSol/readme.md

 - The model was adapted for CIFAR datasets by adjusting the final fully connected layer to match the number of target classes.
 - Feature extraction and fine-tuning strategies were implemented to enhance learning from the CIFAR datasets.

+## Script Summaries
+### main.py
+- **Purpose**: Core training script for the project.
+- **Functionalities**: Initializes and configures the model, data loaders, and training parameters.
+Manages the training loop, saves the best model, logs progress, and tests the final model.

+### model_utils.py
+- **Purpose**: Defines the custom ResNet model and initialization functions.
+- **Functionalities**: Implements the ResNet34 and BasicBlock classes and provides functions for model initialization with options for pretrained weights and feature extraction.

+### data_utils.py
+- **Purpose**: Manages data loading and preprocessing.
+- **Functionalities**: Implements image augmentation, loads and preprocesses CIFAR datasets, and handles data loaders.

+### train_utils.py
+- **Purpose**: Contains utility functions for training and validation.
+- **Functionalities**: Manages training, validation, and testing phases, including forward pass, loss computation, and optimization.

+### config.py
+- **Purpose**: Central configuration file for the project.
+- **Functionalities**: Holds configurable parameters for easy modification of training settings.

+### inference.py
+- **Purpose**: Script for model inference and validation accuracy calculation.
+- **Functionalities**: Loads the best saved model and runs inference on the validation dataset to print accuracy.

+### handmade_conv.py
+- **Purpose**: Implements a custom convolutional layer from scratch.
+- **Functionalities**: Demonstrates the mechanics of a convolutional layer, provides testing and comparison with PyTorch’s built-in layers.

+### trace_and_script.py
+- **Purpose**: Demonstrates the use of PyTorch JIT compilation for model optimization.
+- **Functionalities**:
+  - Measures the average inference time of the base, traced, and scripted models.
+  - Utilizes `torch.jit.trace` and `torch.jit.script` to create optimized versions of the ResNet34 model.
+  - Provides a clear comparison of the performance improvement from JIT compilation.

 ## Results
 The custom ResNet34 model achieved 94.1% validation accuracy on the CIFAR-10 dataset, with promising results on CIFAR-100 as well.
 The evolution of validation accuracy is shown below: